The Apex of Automobile Endurance Racing: The 24 Hours of Le Mans

 And even I had no clue what the sport meant by “endurance racing.”

-Turns out that endurance racing is different from most of the car races you might know in that its purpose is to see which car-and-driver teams can cover the largest distance in the shortest amount of time.
+Turns out that endurance racing is different from most of the car races you might know in that its purpose is to see which car-and-driver teams can cover the greatest distance in a set amount of time.

 Endurance racing is all about the durability of the machine and the participants.